Scoobydoo181/Alien_Invasion/README.md

 SPACE to shoot

 Rules:
 Don't let aliens touch your ship or the bottom of the map.
 If they do, you lose a life.
-3 lifes and the game ends.
+3 lives and the game ends.